smeup/reload/docs/example.md

 ```

 This operation create a **municipalityDBFile** instance of DBFile class that
 allow full access to the MUNICIPALITY table.
-Now whe have all what we need for search,
+Now we have all what we need for searching,
-read, write and delete records on this table.
+reading, writing and deleting records on this table.

 Note that DBFile open method create a connection with physical table hosted on backend
-DBM but at this level there is no difference beetwen SQL and noSQL connections.
-Access
+DBM but at code level there is no difference beetwen SQL and noSQL connections.
+Access to
-is always made with an open call and and all subsequent operations will have the same
+a table is always obtained with a call to the open method and all subsequent operations on
-syntax regardless of the type of database behind it.
+the table will have the same syntax regardless of the type of database we are connected to.

 A simple example of operations on table: